tmpg/secws/about-the-workshop/content.md

 - **Lab 9: Privilege Analysis** - Using Privilege Analysis to adopt a Least Privilege Model.

-- **Lab : Database Vault** - Configuring Database Vault to protect the database from over-privileged users and implement Separation Of Duties.
+- **Lab 10: Data Masking** - Using Enterprise Manager Cloud Control Data Masking and Subsetting Pack to discover and anonymize sensitive data.

 ## Accessing the labs ##